Grant Solomon: Early life and personal

 Solomon was born April 3, 1995, and his dad is Jewish.

 His parents Mark Solomon and Kathleen Wu are both attorneys.
-He attended Greenhill School from first grade on through high school, and graduated high school in 2014.
+He attended Greenhill School from first grade through high school, graduating in 2014.

 Early tennis career

 He was coached by Rodrigo Cerdera.

 Solomon was featured in Sports Illustrated Magazine in Faces in the Crowd published in stores on May 14, 2014, for an undefeated high school career.
 He was one of the few tennis players to do so since the piece began.
 He joined the company of former and current professional athletes such as John McEnroe, Althea Gibson, Jack Nicklaus, Arthur Ashe, Billie Jean King, Kareem Abdul-Jabbar, Greg LeMond, Emmitt Smith, Spud Webb, Tiger Woods, Tim Tebow, Andy Roddick, and Marion Jones.

-In high school, he was a four-time All-Southwest Preparatory Conference pick, and a two-time All-American.
+In high school, he was a four-time All-Southwest Preparatory Conference pick and a two-time All-American.
 He finished his Greenhill Hornets career with a 48–0 record, never dropping a set.
-He was touted as the number 3 recruit in the nation, and, per the United States Tennis Association, was awarded a wildcard into the U.S. Open Qualifying after his pro circuit debut in Houston.
+He was touted as the number 3 recruit in the nation and, per the United States Tennis Association, was awarded a wildcard into the U.S. Open Qualifying after his pro circuit debut in Houston.